Prague – At the Very Center of Europe

 Old Town – Staré Město (Prague 1)

 Opposite to the Mala Strana, you have the Old Town (Staré Město).
-Surounded by thicik stone walls it is the medeival heart of the city, with many of the monuments associated with the city.
+Surrounded by thick stone walls it is the medieval heart of the city, with many of the monuments associated with the city.

 Your visit will likely commence at the Old Town Square (Staroměstské náměstí).
-It is here that you wll find the Prague Astronomical Clock, located on the side of the old city hall.
+It is here that you will find the Prague Astronomical Clock, located on the side of the old city hall.
+Despite being heavily damaged during the Prague Uprising during the Second World War, the clock has been restored to its original splendor.

 Other attractions in the square include the Memorial plaque to the victims of the 1945 Prague Uprising, the St. Nicholas’ Church a hussite building dating from the 12th century and the Jan Hus monument.